KnightmareVIIVIIXC/AIO-Firebog-Blocklists/README.md

 > [!TIP]
 > If an AIO list is causing issues, consider trying one of the Lite Lists
 >
->> If a Lite List is still causing issues, request a [custom blocklist](https://github.com/KnightmareVIIVIIXC/AIO-Firebog-Blocklists/issues/new/choose)
+>> If a Lite List still causes issues, request a [custom blocklist](https://github.com/KnightmareVIIVIIXC/AIO-Firebog-Blocklists/issues/new/choose)

 | Blue/Green Lite Lists | ⬜ | AdBlock | Hosts | Domain | 🔶 🔶 🔶 |
 |---:|:---:|:---:|:---:|:---:|:---|